Bhavana1612/generic-data-ingestion-service/README.md

 AI tools were used during development for:

-Debugging assistance
+Debugging implementation issues
-Architecture discussions
-Documentation improvement
+Reviewing architecture decisions
+Improving documentation
 Understanding backend best practices

-All suggestions were manually verified through:
+All AI-generated suggestions were manually verified through:

-Swagger testing
+Swagger API testing
-API validation
-Database checks
-Local execution
+Running the application locally
+Checking database persistence

+One issue identified during development:

+An initial request schema mismatch caused HTTP 422 validation errors while testing the ingestion endpoint.

+The issue was identified through Swagger API responses and fixed by aligning the request model with the API contract.

 Repository

 GitHub: